Summary

 Examples

-phyloXML Support and Applications (examples)
+phyloXML Support and Applications

-Yahoo phyloXML Group
+phyloXML Google Group

 The purposes of this group are (i) to inform about new developments concerning phyloXML and (ii) to provide a platform for discussing ideas regarding phyloXML.